 “A Disintegrating House?”: The Environment, Culture, and Christian Mission

 Dr. Allison M. Howell will discuss the “crisis in the relationships of culture, the environment, and the Gospel” and suggest ways that individuals “can begin to work towards a holistic transformation” of the world, which, she describes as “a house in which people relate to one another and the world around them.”
 An Australian who was born in the Democratic Republic of Congo, Dr. Howell is an associate professor and dean of accredited studies at the Akrofi-Christaller Institute of Theology, Mission, and Culture, Akropong-Akuapem, Ghana.

-This lecture, the opening session of the weeklong OMSC seminar on “Gospel, Culture, and the Environment,” will be held 7:00 p.m. to 9:00 p.m. at St. Mary’s Church, 5 Hillhouse Ave., New Haven.
-(Tuesday to Friday sessions will be held at OMSC).
+This lecture, the opening session of the weeklong OMSC seminar on “Gospel, Culture, and the Environment,” was held at St. Mary’s Church, New Haven.

 Tuesday, April 23, 2013, 7:30 p.m.